1) WHERE CAN I FIND A PRODUCT THAT IS NOT AVAILABLE ON YOUR WEBSITE?

 5) WHAT ARE SHIPPING COSTS?

-Shipping is free on all orders of at least $ 80 before taxes in Canada and in the United States (excluding Hawaii, Puerto Rico and Alaska).
+Shipping is free on all orders of at least $50 before taxes in Canada and in the United States (excluding Hawaii, Puerto Rico and Alaska).
 If the minimum amount is not reached, you will have to choose between three types of delivery: Regular (Expedited), Xpresspost or Priority.
 Delays and prices will be communicated to you when confirming your order.
-For US orders, a flat rate of $12 CAD will be added to your invoice.

 6) CAN I ENTER A DIFFERENT BILLING AND SHIPPING ADDRESS?